 Crypto mining involves the process of earning digital-currency rewards — tokens of appreciation and monetary incentives, if you will — for solving cryptographic equations with one’s hardware.
 To help you understand how this works, let me use Bitcoin as an example.

 Bitcoin runs on a blockchain: a digital database of transactions distributed and duplicated across a peer-to-peer network of computers.
-Each “block” on a blockchain is filled with Bitcoin transaction data (e.g. Pete sent $500 worth of BTC to Christina) until it reaches one megabyte in size.
+Each “block” on a blockchain is filled with Bitcoin transaction data (e.g. Pete sent $500 worth of BTC to Tina) until it reaches one megabyte in size.
 Next, it’s up to the Bitcoin miners to verify each block to ensure that it is valid and accurate.

-Put it this way: having a beastly rig is equivalent to having Sheldon from the Big Bang Theory on your mathlete team.
+Put it this way: having a beastly rig is equivalent to having Sheldon from Big Bang Theory on your mathlete team.
 However, if you join the Bitcoin network with weak internals, it’s like having Penny as a teammate; it’s going to take her a while — a very, very long time — to solve the math problems hurled her way.